Facebook Cambridge Analytica: The Role and Silence of Science

 Cambridge Analytica

-Data and computational social science promised to change that.
-Data produces science, which not only quantifies it but can also calculate what is to come.
-Other sciences do it for the a the DNA and and the electrons.
-The social sciences cannot (or rather could not) do this for humans.
+Data and computational social science promised to change the event.
+Data generates science, which not only quantifies but can also calculate what is to come.
+Other sciences do this for the stars, DNA and electrons.
+Social sciences can not (or probably could) not do it for people.

 Then it became a truly quantum leap.